CSE 100 Principles of Programming. (3) F, S, SS

 Introduction to personal computer operations and their place in society.
 Problem-solving approaches using databases, spreadsheets, and word processing.
 May be taken for credit on either Windows or Macintosh, but not both.
 Lecture, demonstration.
 Prerequisite: nonmajor.
 General Studies: N3.

-Introduction to systematic definition of problems, solution formulation, and method validation.
-Computer solution using BASIC required for projects.
+Introduction of systematic definition of problems, solution formulation, and method validation.
+Computer solution using Visual BASIC required for projects.
 Lecture, lab.
 Prerequisites: MAT 117; nonmajor.
 General Studies: N3.

 CSE 183 Applied Problem Solving with FORTRAN.
 (3) F